aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

    framework_version and py_version.
 Refer to: `SageMaker TensorFlow Docker Containers
    <#sagemaker-tensorflow-docker-containers>`_ for details on what the Official images support
    and where to find the source code to build your custom image.

-Script Mode Arguments
-'''''''''''''''''''''

-The following are Script Mode only arguments.
-They are both optional.

 - ``script_mode (bool)`` Wether to use Script Mode or not.
 Setting ``py_version`` to ``py3`` overrides it.
 - ``model_dir (str)`` S3 location where checkpoint data will saved and restored.
 If not specified a S3 location will be generated under the training job's default bucket.
 And ``model_dir`` will be passed in your training script as